ColinLMacLeod1/plotter/README.md

 To try it out, click the link above.
 To run the dev server just `clone` the repo, run `npm run start` in the root directory and it will automatically open in you browser.
 To deploy to a github page, specify the `"homepage"` in `package.json` and run `npm run deploy`
-A simple build can be done with `npm run build` but serving will needed
+A simple build can be done with `npm run build` and can be served by installing serve with `npm install -g serve` and running `serve -s build`

 ### Libraries Used